Top

 visiter Oaxaca

-Another major religious monument is the Cathedral.
-While the exterior is quite splendid, the interior also deserves a quick visit, especially since admission is free.
+Another major religious monument in Oaxaca is the Cathedral of Our Lady of the Assumption.
+While its grand façade is undeniably impressive, the interior is also worth a visit—especially since admission is free.

-Its construction began in 1535 and continued for over 200 years, reflecting a fusion of architectural styles ranging from Baroque to Neoclassical.
+Construction began in 1535 and spanned more than two centuries, resulting in a stunning blend of architectural styles, from Baroque to Neoclassical.

-As a UNESCO World Heritage Site, the Cathedral of Oaxaca is an active place of worship and a must-visit for all tourists.
+As part of Oaxaca’s UNESCO World Heritage Site, the cathedral remains an active place of worship and a must-see for visitors looking to experience the city’s deep historical and cultural roots.

-It’s impossible to visit Oaxaca without passing through the Zocalo, the bustling center of the city.
+It is impossible to visit Oaxaca without passing through the Zócalo—this lively square is the true heart of the city.

 street art Oaxaca